canonical/charms-reference-architectures/README.md

 Repo for clouds &amp; substrates Terraform reference architectures of charms

 ## Clouds
-This `clouds` directory contains Terraform modules designed to provision the necessary infrastructure for running Juju applications in various cloud environment.
+The `clouds` directory contains Terraform modules designed to provision the necessary infrastructure for running Juju applications in various cloud environment.

 The cloud provisioning modules are located in the `clouds` directory, with subdirectories for each cloud provider.
 Each subdirectory contains a `README.md` file that provides detailed instructions on how to use the module, including input variables, outputs, and usage examples.